plewis/plewis.github.io/phylogenetics/lab-ape.md

 ---
 layout: page
-title: APE/PhyTools Lab
+title: APE (and related tools) Lab
-permalink: /ape-phytools/
+permalink: /ape/
 ---
 [Up to the Phylogenetics main page](/phylogenetics2022/)

 ## Goals

 This lab is an introduction to some of the capabilities of APE, a phylogenetic analysis package written for the R language.
+We will also make use of some tools built upon the APE foundation, such as phytools, geiger, and caper.
+In this lab, you will use these to compute the simple examples of Felsenstein's independent contrasts and PGLS presented in lecture, and will explore ways to measure phylogenetic information in continuous traits.

+Here is an overview of today's themes:

+* [Exploring tree structure](#exploring-tree-structure) shows how to easily plot trees using the plotTrees function in phytools
+* [Diversification analyses](#diversification-analyses) uses APE to make lineage through time (LTT) plots and estimate diversification rates
+* [Independent contrasts](#independent-contrasts) uses the pic function in ape to calculate Felsenstein's independent contrasts for the simple example we did by hand in lecture
+* [PGLS regression](#phylogenetic-generalized-least-squares-regression) uses the pgls command in caper to compute the intercept and slope for the simple PGLS example we did by hand in lecture
+* [An empirical example](#an-empirical-example) uses the pgls function in caper to examine a real question in a real data file (that is much too big to do by hand!) and uses the phylosig function in phytools to estimate phylogenetic signal with Pagel's lambda and Blomberg's K.

-## Installing APE
+## Installing APE and related packages

 **APE** is a package largely written and maintained by [Emmanuel Paradis](http://ape-package.ird.fr/ep/), who has written a very nice book ([Paradis 2006](/phylogenetics2022#literature-cited)) explaining in detail how to use APE.
 APE is designed to be used inside the [R](http://www.r-project.org/) programming language, which you are no doubt familiar with and was the subject of an earlier lab this semester (see [R primer](https://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Phylogenetics:_R_Primer) ).
 APE can do an impressive array of analyses.
 For example, it is possible to estimate trees using neighbor-joining or maximum likelihood, estimate ancestral states (for either discrete or continuous data), perform Sanderson's penalized likelihood relaxed clock method to estimate divergence times, evaluate Felsenstein's independent contrasts, estimate birth/death rates, perform bootstrapping, and even automatically pull sequences from GenBank given a vector of accession numbers!
 APE also has impressive tree plotting capabilities, of which we will only scratch the surface today (flip through Chapter 4 of the Paradis book to see what more APE can do).